 Cell-penetrating peptides (CPPs), also referred to as Trojan peptides or protein translocation domains, have emerged as a highly promising platform for intracellular delivery of polar and hydrophilic therapeutic agents, including peptides, proteins, and oligonucleotides.
 These peptides offer a noninvasive, efficient solution to the limitations associated with conventional delivery methods, such as low efficacy, high toxicity, and poor bioavailability.
 CPPs can traverse biological membranes to facilitate the transport of therapeutic molecules into challenging tissues, notably the central nervous system, by crossing the blood-brain barrier.
-This capability positions CPPs as valuable candidates for treating neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease [1].
+This capability positions CPPs as valuable candidates for treating neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.
 Moreover, CPPs exhibit potential in mitigating pathological protein aggregation, a common feature of neurodegenerative conditions characterized by amyloid formation.
 Recent findings from our group demonstrate that the CPP-derived peptide p216 effectively targets and neutralizes toxic α-synuclein oligomers associated with Parkinson’s disease, thereby reducing oligomer-induced cytotoxicity.
 These results highlight the versatility of CPPs as a robust tool for advancing both basic research and therapeutic strategies in the treatment of neurodegenerative disorders.

-Keywords: Cell-penetrating peptides, blood-brain barrier, neurodegenerative disease, protein aggregation
+Keywords: Cell-penetrating peptides, Blood-brain barrier, Neurodegenerative disease, Protein aggregation

-*Corresponding author E-mail: m.pirhaghi@iasbs.ac.ir
+*E-mail address: m.pirhaghi@iasbs.ac.ir

-PhD in Biophysics, Department of Biological Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan 45137-66731, Iran,
+Department of Biological Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran